facebookresearch/ParlAI/README.md

 We are in an early-release Beta.
-Expect some adventures and rough edges.<br> See the [news page](https://github.com/facebookresearch/ParlAI/blob/master/NEWS.md) for the latest additions & updates.
+Expect some adventures and rough edges.<br> See the [news page](https://github.com/facebookresearch/ParlAI/blob/master/NEWS.md) for the latest additions & updates, and the website [http://parl.ai](http://parl.ai) for further docs.

 ## Goals